 You and all the other adults in the house (spouse, significant other, grandparents) must be on the same page as much as possible about this.
 If someone in the house doubts that this is a problem, send them here to read and learn.
 You may need to consider marital counseling for yourselves if there is significant discord in your marriage.
 Do not enable your adult child in any way.
 Do not pay the internet bill or the monthly game subscription for them.
 Do not bring food to them at the computer.
 Do not do their laundry or clean their room for them.
 Do not call in sick to work for them.

 If you feel your adult child is having issues with depression, anxiety, or any other mental illness symptoms, particularly if the symptoms existed before s/he got addicted to the game, consider getting professional help.
 If your child expresses ANY suicidal thoughts or has done so in the past, you MUST seek professional help, and probably should do so BEFORE removing access to the game.
-There are links to some providers and facilities in the Professional References section of this site.
+Here are links to providers and facilities who treat excessive gamers in the Find a Professional section.
 If none of those is near you, find a provider who understands and deals regularly with addiction, and be sure you make the provider aware of the gaming issue up front.
 If the mental health professional you choose discounts the existence of computer gaming addiction, consider finding someone else.
 If you find a professional who is familiar with addiction in general and willing to learn more about gaming addiction (and if you yourself would like to learn more), there is a small paperback book called Plugged In, by Terry Waite, that explains a lot about this addiction in a nutshell, and is directed both at families and therapists.